VentionCo/mm-conveyor/README.md

  git clone https://github.com/VentionCo/mm-conveyor.git
  ```
 This command adds the conveyor library to your project directory.
+### Note: Editing Conveyor Behavior
+Edit the run function of the type of conveyor you are using within the `conveyor_types` folder as required to suit your application needs.

 ## Step 5: Edit the Conveyor Configuration with the custom UI
 1. Download the latest build in the release section [mm-conveyor-ui]('https://github.com/VentionCo/mm-conveyor-ui')